LhKipp/lush/DOCUMENTATION.md

 ## Types
 `lush` is a typed shell.
 The following types exists:

-* Any - The type can be of any type
+* any - The type can be of any type
-* Nil - The empty void type
+* nil - The empty void type
 * bool - Boolean, either `true` or `false`
 * num - A number, e.G. 1, 0.5, -5
 * str - A string, e.G. "Hello World"